Is the Cloud Answer to Everything?

 Thanks to our experts at Protected Harbor, we’ve released a new infographic that can help your organization or business to reduce your cloud migration security risks.
 This infographic includes key security tips and advice to help you make the right cloud migration decisions.
 Download the infographic now to learn more!
 And don’t forget to visit our blog for more tips and advice.

 As your organization evaluates cloud migration, it’s critical to understand the risks.
 Security is a top concern for many businesses, so before you move your company’s data and services to the cloud, you must understand how to mitigate any potential risk.
 Understanding cloud security risks are essential for an effective migration strategy.
 The first step in this process is understanding the potential risks of migrating your organization to the cloud.
-After all, not every business can trust third parties with their data.
-But with the proper security measures in place, moving to a cloud platform can benefit almost any business.
-Download our infographic to understand how to reduce cloud migration security risks in a quick overview, and continue reading the blog for more information.

 What Is Cloud Migration?

-Moving apps, data, and other digital assets from an on-premises data center to the cloud is known as cloud migration.
+Moving apps, data, and other digital assets from an on-premises data center to the cloud is also cloud migration.
 These may be programs that have been specially created for the organizations or ones that they have licensed from a different vendor.
 There are various methods for moving to the cloud, including:

 • “Lift and shift” refer to moving apps as-is.